danfuzz/samizdat/doc/language-guide/04-operators.md

   supports the `Box` protocol.
 * A getter/setter expression, that is, an arbitrary expression followed by `.memberName` and *without* method application parentheses after that.
+  In this case, assignment is equivalent to calling `.set_memberName()` with one argument.

+**Note:** If an otherwise-valid lvalue expression is surrounded with parentheses, then it loses its "lvalue-ness."